All Episodes

 Is this a vaccine?

-You mean like a booster?
+Mean like a booster?

-Now you can protect them by giving them this vaccine that's quote specifically formulated just for them.
+Now you can protect them by giving them this vaccine that's, quote, specifically formulated just for them.

-You know, but again, let's use their mantra, and that is okay, follow the science.
+You know, but again, let's use their mantra, and that is, okay, follow the science.

-The science shows that it's nearly not quite, but nearly the equivalent of the number of deaths, very low that we get for kids uh with the flu every year, and in most cases, you're talking about kids that have other conditions as well.
+The science shows that it's nearly, not quite, but nearly the equivalent of the number of deaths, very low, that we get for kids with the flu every year.

-Um this is not impacting children at this level.
+This is not impacting children at this level.

 As evidence, I'll give you some science to look at.